What is GMP, FDA, DMF and CEP?

 In general, there will be lots of overlap between the different qualities of a certain API.
-Certain limit values can differ, according to the specific values set by different standards.
-A different monograph can also mean a different way of testing?
+Certain limit values can differ according to the specific values set by different standards.
+A different monograph can also mean a different way of testing.

-A technical data-sheet is not the same as a CoA, as it contains just the general product specifications and does not contain batch-specific results which the CoA does.
+A technical data-sheet is not the same as a CoA, as it contains just the general product specifications and does not contain batch-specific results, which the CoA does.

 What is an MSDS?
 (Material Safety Data Sheet)

-Internationally, there are different requirements for an MSDS and an MSDS issued in the USA will differ from one issued in China.
-However, in recent years more and more companies have updated their MSDS to the GHS system(Globally Harmonized System of Classification and Labelling of Chemicals).
+Internationally, there are different requirements for an MSDS, and an MSDS issued in the USA will differ from one issued in China.
+However, in recent years more and more companies have updated their MSDS to a GHS system(Globally Harmonized System of Classification and Labelling of Chemicals).
 The GHS is a standard managed by the United Nations (UN) and sets a certain structure for an SDS (16 sections), general statements for health hazards, common symbols, signal words, et cetera.